saidmlx/javascript-promises/README.md

 	  	},$.when());
 ```

-### Conclusions
+## Conclusions
-i have created two completed examples tha you can explore
+I have created two completed examples tha you can explore